Resource Augmentation

 Offshoring IT jobs causing a significant loss of employment opportunities is a very persistent myth.
 However, there are several facts that easily disprove it.

-• Local employees can opt to reskill in the meanwhile – While certain IT jobs may be handled by offshore teams, there are ample opportunities for local workers to reskill and adapt to the changing landscape.
+• Local Employees Can Reskill in the Meantime – While certain IT jobs may be handled by offshore teams, there are ample opportunities for local workers to reskill and adapt to the changing landscape.
 Investment in education and training programs can help workers acquire the skills needed for high-demand IT roles.

 So, it is possible to harness the benefits of offshoring while simultaneously supporting the growth of the domestic IT job market.